ryandhasgit/Comedy/Dikkers/Questions 2.md

 i came up with 3 (he shoudl come up with 6 lol)

 there's high standard of one piece a day, very few hit that standard

+if you get in habit of rist draft every day habit also of doign second, punching up tha'ts great, you have an assembly line written, finalized, sending that's great #takeaway

+---
+q: how do you explain david sedaris doens't use funny filte rbut writes honestly?

+another exampl eof someone writing on the nose, who like dave berry is telling you about his life argue, he is adding hyperbole, a great deal, and again, it's tough if you're not already david sedaris #takeaway